By 37Design |

 I'm biased here because I built this app.
 But I built it specifically because nothing else solved this problem without some painful trade-off.

 SnapPress is an iOS app that uploads photos directly to your WordPress Media Library.
 No browser, no FTP, no Jetpack.
 You scan a QR code once to connect your site, and from then on you just pick photos and tap upload.
+The app is available in 9 languages as of version 2.0.1, and there's a free tier that handles up to 5 photos per batch if you want to try it before paying.

 What makes it different for bulk uploads